 Study the History of Art, Drama, Dance, Print-making, Textiles, and Therapy of South India, Tamil Nadu!
 This UI-sponsored program is offered over winter break and gives students with tight schedules the opportunity to pursue their education abroad.
 Instruction is in English, taught by UI faculty.

-The Irish Writing Program is a rigorous creative writing program requiring some talent, and especially commitment and discipline.
+The Irish Writing Program is a rigorous creative writing program requiring some talent, but more importantly, commitment and discipline.
 Its goal is to help aspiring writers become better at their craft.

 The creative writing workshop converts to 8N:192 Dublin Writing Workshop and applies to the Non-Fiction & Creative Writing area of the University of Iowa English major.
 The literature & drama course converts to 008:109 Literature & Culture of the 20th Century and fulfills the Transnational & Post-Colonial area of the major.

-SACI was started in 1975, and is now a US non-profit educational institution.
-It is accredited through NASAD and is affiliated with Bowling Green University, and it has a good record of enabling students to gain credit toward their major.
+SACI was started in 1975 and is now a U.S. non-profit educational institution.
+It is accredited through NASAD, is affiliated with Bowling Green University, and has a good record of enabling students to gain credit toward their major.
 SACI is housed in several buildings in Florence, including an air-conditioned palazzo with a gallery, library, studios, and a conservation lab.
 Other facilities include a design center, craft center, and fresco studio.
 SACI offers semester and year-long programs, as well as a post-BA program.
 Courses are organized by subject/media:

 - Two-Dimensional (drawing, painting, printmaking)

 - Three-Dimensional (ceramics, sculpture)